jlmayfield/jlmayfield.github.io/_posts/2018-1-13-Know-Your-Grade-Example.md

 To bring your grade up to an 88% requires a 96% on the exam.

-You're starting to think that while a 96% or above might not be doable.
-On the other hand, you figure you could probably get a B/B+ on the exam.
+You're starting to think that a 96% or above might not be doable.
+On the other hand, you figure you could probably get a B or B+ on the exam.
 Let's just see what happens if you get an 87%.
 For this calculation we'll go back to the weighted average from which we teased out our goal setting formula,

 $$
 g_2 = \frac{w_0}{w_0+w_1}g_0 + \frac{w_1}{w_0+w_1}g_1
 $$

-All the variables in this formula are the same as before so we can just get to it,
+All the variables in this formula are the same as before so we can just get to it.

 $$
 \begin{array}{rcl}
-g_2 &=& \frac{0.12}{0.2}0.8225 + \frac{0.08}{0.2}0.87 \\
+g_2 &=& \frac{0.12}{0.2} * 0.8225 + \frac{0.08}{0.2} * 0.87 \\
 g_2 &=& 0.6 * 0.8225 + 0.4 * 0.87 \\
 g_2 &=& 0.4935 + 0.4 * 0.348 \\
 g_2 &=& 0.8415 \\
 \end{array}
 $$.

 An 87% on the exam will pull your grade up nearly 2% to 84.15%.
-That's progress in the right direction.
+That's progress in the right direction at least.

 ### Getting There In The End